openstudioproject/openstudio_docs/installation.rst

 If all goes well, you'll see the mysql> prompt again.
 Then exit the mysql command-line tool and resume with the next step.
 If you got an error message, troubleshoot and solve it before moving on.

-Python 2.7.x
+Python 2.7
 ------------

 If you're running a Linux distribution, it's very likely that a recent python 2.7 version has already been installed.
-Check it by opening a terminal and typing python.
+Check it by typing 'python' in the terminal.

-For Windows you can use Python 2.7.9 (or later), pip ships with this version (get it from www.python.org).
+For Windows you can use Python 2.7.12 (or later), pip ships with this version (get it from www.python.org).

-For MacOS it's likely there's already a python installation, but it might be old if you're running a version before 10.6.
-So you might want to use macports to install the python27 port. (www.macports.org)
+For MacOS it's likely there's already a python installation, but it might be old if you're running an older version of MacOS.
+So you might want to use macports (or whatevery way you prefer) to install the python27 port. (www.macports.org)
-I wouldn't recommend updating the system installed python version.
-Then you can use pip or easy_install to install the packages needed.
+Updating the system installed python version is not recommended.

+Once python is ready to go, use pip or easy_install (or whatever way you want) to install the required python packages.
 Open a terminal and type "pip install <packagename>" or type "easy_install <packagename>".
-If you installed a new python version, just make sure that you're using the pip or easy_install for the right version.
+If you installed a new python version, make sure that you're using the pip or easy_install for the right version.

-When you've got python up and running, use your preferred package manager (eg. pip) to intall the modules mentioned under prerequisites in this manual.

 Web2py